cyberjunky/home-assistant-garmin_connect/README.md

 ### Set up an automation using the garmin_connect.add_body_composition service

 Useful if you want to pass your weight from another (incompatible) device to Garmin Connect.
-Garmin Connect does calculate your BMI when you enter your weight manually so it needs to be passed along for now.
+Garmin Connect does not calculate your BMI when you enter your weight manually so it needs to be passed along for now.

 ```
 alias: uiSendWeightToGarminConnect